Advancing Multimodal Reasoning: From Optimized Cold Start to Staged Reinforcement Learning: Introduction

+Third, we discover that conducting further post-training using text RL after the multimodal RL training phase can further enhance multimodal reasoning ability.
+This stage acts as a polishing step, sharpening the model's linguistic expression and logical consistency without eroding the newly acquired visual grounding.
+It consolidates the model's capabilities, leading to a synergistic whole greater than the sum of its parts.

-To this end, we introduce {ReVisual-R1}, the first 7B-parameter open-source MLLM designed with this staged curriculum.
-As shown in Figure \ref{fig:results_bar}, ReVisual-R1 presents strong performance in challenging multimodal reasoning tasks, while simultaneously preserving strong general-purpose textual skills.
-Extensive experiments on a suite of challenging benchmarks, including MathVerse \cite{zhang2024mathverse}, MathVision \cite{wang2024measuring}, MathVista \cite{lu2023mathvista}, DynaMath \cite{zou2025dynamathdynamicvisualbenchmark}, WeMath \cite{qiao2024wemathdoeslargemultimodal}, and LogicVista \cite{xiao2024logicvistamultimodalllmlogical}, as well as the AIME24/25~\cite{li2024numinamath}, GPQA~\cite{rein2024gpqa}, MATH-500~\cite{dataset_math} benchmark, confirm that ReVisual-R1 significantly outperforms much larger public models.
+Synthesizing these insights, we propose a principled, three-stage training curriculum that strategically sequences these learning phases: (1) a text-centric cold-start to forge a powerful reasoning engine, (2) a multimodal RL phase with PAD to ground this engine in vision, and (3) a text-only RL refinement to consolidate and polish the integrated skills.
+The culmination of this methodology is \textbf{ReVisual-R1}, the first 7B-parameter open-source MLLM architected around this curriculum.
+Extensive experiments on a suite of challenging benchmarks, including MathVerse \citep{zhang2024mathverse}, MathVision \citep{wang2024measuring}, MathVista \citep{lu2023mathvista}, DynaMath \citep{zou2025dynamathdynamicvisualbenchmark}, WeMath \citep{qiao2024wemathdoeslargemultimodal}, and LogicVista \citep{xiao2024logicvistamultimodalllmlogical}, as well as the AIME24/25~\citep{li2024numinamath}, GPQA~\citep{rein2024gpqa}, MATH-500~\citep{dataset_math} benchmark, confirm that ReVisual-R1 significantly outperforms much larger public models.
+We further validate the scalability of our framework by demonstrating its effectiveness at the 3B model scale.

 To summarize, our contributions are as follows:

 \begin{itemize}[leftmargin=*, nosep]